Miloslav Rechcigl Sr.: Biography

 Rechcigl was born in Chocnějovice near Mladá Boleslav in the Kingdom of Bohemia (present-day Czech Republic) on 13 May 1904.
-He was an active member of the Agrarian Party of Czechoslovakia before the World War II.
+He was an active member of the Agrarian Party of Czechoslovakia before World War II.
 In 1935 he was elected to the Czechoslovak Parliament as its youngest member.
 In this capacity, he devoted his energies to economic problems, and served on several committees, relating to agriculture, industry and commerce, and international relations.
 He was a reporter for trade agreements for a number of countries, and for agricultural trade issues, in general.

 The occupation of the country by the Nazis interrupted Rechcigl's political career.
 In spite of his active involvement in the underground resistance movement against the Nazis, as a non-communist political figure he became a target of persecution after the Communist takeover in 1948.
 After two failed attempts by the Secret Police to arrest him while he was hospitalized with a serious illness, he illegally crossed the border to Germany in May 1948.
 After some time in a Displaced persons camp in Germany, he went to Paris, where he became a member of the Executive Committee of the Council of Free Czechoslovakia.
 In February 1950, he arrived in the United States, where, after several years of manual work in New York City, he joined Radio Free Europe as chief editor of the Czechoslovak agricultural program.
 In 1956 he was transferred from New York to Munich, Germany.
 In 1970, he returned to the United States, where he died as a US naturalized citizen in Washington, D.C. on 27 May 1973.